Logo for the Association for Positive Behavior Support

 Welcome to the first episode of the APBS podcast!
 Dr. Jennifer Jeffrey-Pearsall provides an overview description of The Association for Positive Behavior Support (APBS).
 APBS is a multidisciplinary organization made up of professionals (teachers, researchers, university professors, and administrators), family members, and consumers who are committed to the application of positive behavior support within the context of the school, family, and community including across systems (e.g., entire schools, organizations), for small groups, and for individuals with complex needs for support.

-Tanya Misgen- front and Muna Khalif
+Tanya Misgen and Muna Khalif

 Co-hosts and producers of the APBS Podcast Tanya Misgen- front and Muna Khalif- back